 Even though Kamil Uludag initially started a PhD in elementary particle physics, his journey led him to fMRI where he has immersed himself into topics ranging from big data down to the role of a single neuron.
 During his interview with Paul, he clarifies whether a higher magnetic field will bring more sensitive and specific functional imaging, to what physical question laminar fMRI is the answer and why the current trends in MRI can go in opposite directions from each other.

-Kamil Uludag: I studied physics and initially started a PhD in elementary particle physics.
+Kamil Uludag (KU): I studied physics and initially started a PhD in elementary particle physics.
 I did not like it because it involved heavy numerical simulations on parameter details of elementary particles, and I felt that all of the fundamental questions were already answered in the early 1900s.
 Additionally, I was studying philosophy, and all of the major newspapers in Germany featured biological topics in relationship to social and philosophical issues, such as molecular biology, genetics and brain imaging relative to free will or biological determinants of social behavior.

 I liked the combination of biology, physics and questions from humanities.
 However, I did not directly start with fMRI but with a related approach, called near-infrared-spectroscopy (NIRS).
 It is very similar to fMRI but uses non-invasive sources of light and detectors and measures the reflectance of light related to changes in absorption, which depends on the blood oxygenation as does the fMRI signal.